JJP00/RC2dFlatland/readme.md

 Simple project to study the basics of Radiance Cascades.
 Fork directly from my OpenGL project.

 The algorithm is similar to the one implemented by **Yaazarai** but adapted to my own OpenGL engine.
-In fact, it is the same pipeline where I first calculate the distances of a scene, in my case, it is hardcoded in the **distance.frag** shader with a light in the center and 2 obstacles: one going around and the other controlled by the mouse.
+In fact, it is the same pipeline where I first calculate the distances of a scene, in my case, it is hardcoded in the **distance.frag**.

 Then, it enters in a loop where I calculate the result of each cascade (ping pong rendering).
 The result of the previous pass is read and processed by the current pass so that once again it is given to the next pass.